trevorlomba/calculator/README.md

 1. Create a new repository on [github.com](https://github.com), _not GitHub Enterprise_.
 1. Name the new repository with the same name used on Step 3.
+1. Follow the instructions on your new repository's setup page.
+For details on how to push to Github, refer to the section on Github entitled "…or push an existing repository from the command line."
+Further documentation can be found [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).

 ## Structure